ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

 ### Data
 - A
   - Device Used: Your Device
-  - Goal 1 Observations:
+  - Goal 1 Observations: User loggined in successfully
-  - Goal 2 Observations:
+  - Goal 2 Observations: User mentioned the dates are too squished
-  - Goal 3 Observations:
+  - Goal 3 Observations: User thought the pet selection was the shop.
+User had trouble understanding that currency is needed to purchase
-  - Goal 4 Observations:
+  - Goal 4 Observations: User succesfully customized pet multiple times and was able to infer that more hats existed
-  - Goal 5 Observations:
+  - Goal 5 Observations: User swapped to different pets multiple times
 - B
   - Device Used:
   - Goal 1 Observations: